How to influence B2B Buying Journey - Case Study, Insights and Best Practices

 Take this fairly standard example of an average performing SaaS vendor; A SaaS company wins 15% of their qualified opportunities.
 Their time to sale is 90 days - again fairly standard for a $10K ACV product.

-With improved messaging, it is easy to increase your win rate from 15% to 25% and reduce your sales cycle from 90 days to 60 days.
+With improved messaging, it is easy to increase your win rate from 15% to 25% and reduce your sales cycle length from 90 days to 60 days.
 The impact on your cashflow and pipeline velocity, the amount of money moving through your pipeline, is huge.
 You can deliver a 66% increase in revenue - an additional $2,000,000

 That's before you even take into account the increase in qualified opportunities because your demand creation, capture, and conversion efforts perform better.